 Chasing Night-Blooming Jasmine: A Note on Indian Florals

-We pulled into the Mattuthavani flower market at four in the morning.
-The trucks hadn't unloaded yet.
-The air — even before the flowers — smelled of damp jute, tea, and the faint metallic edge of the river.
+We pulled into the Mattuthavani flower market in Madurai at four in the morning.
+The trucks had not unloaded yet.
+The air, even before any of the flowers came out, smelled like damp jute, cardboard tea cups, and the faint metallic edge of the Vaigai river running somewhere behind us.

 Parijat.
-The night-blooming jasmine. *Nyctanthes arbor-tristis*.
+The night-blooming jasmine, Nyctanthes arbor-tristis.
 It opens after sunset and falls by sunrise.
-Its Sanskrit name translates roughly to 'sorrow tree' — because the flowers shed themselves at dawn as if mourning the night they were given.
-To catch them you have to arrive before the day knows it's coming.
+Its Sanskrit name translates roughly as 'sorrow tree', because the flowers shed themselves at dawn as if mourning the night they were given.
+To catch them you have to arrive before the day knows it is coming.

 The pickers are mostly older women, working with practiced hands and small cane baskets.
-They don't pluck.
-They *catch*.
-The flowers fall on their own.
-Anything still attached to the tree at sunrise is left for the next night.
+They do not pluck the flowers, they catch them.
+The blooms fall on their own.
+Anything still attached to the tree at sunrise is left for the next night and the women just walk back home.

-By 5:30 the first lots are weighed.
-By 6 they're on a refrigerated truck heading north toward the distillery.
+By 5:30 AM the first lots are weighed at the entrance to the market.
+By 6 they are loaded onto a refrigerated truck heading north toward the distillery.
 The window from petal to deg is under twelve hours.
-After that, the volatile top notes — that green, almost milky lift that makes parijat unmistakable — start to flatten.
+After that, the volatile top notes — that green, almost milky lift that makes parijat unmistakable — start to flatten, and the attar that comes out the other end is a different perfume altogether.

 What you smell when you finally hold the finished attar is not the flower I held in Madurai.
-The flower itself is sharper, almost grassy, with an animalic edge that gets softened in distillation.
-The bottle holds the negotiation between the flower and the heat of the deg.
-Between the petal and the patience of the women who caught it falling.
+The flower itself is sharper, almost grassy, with a small animalic edge that gets softened in the copper.
+The bottle holds the negotiation between the flower and the heat of the deg, between the petal and the patience of the women who caught it falling.

 When Indian jasmine appears in a DIY perfume kit, it asks for restraint.
-Three to four drops max in a 10ml blend.
-Anchored under sandalwood.
-Lifted by a thin slice of bergamot.
-Anything more and the flower starts to apologise.
-Pair it inside the Alchemist Kit and you'll see for yourself why Indian florals do not behave like their European cousins.
+Three to four drops maximum in a 10ml blend.
+Anchor it under sandalwood.
+Lift it with a thin slice of bergamot.
+Anything more and the flower starts to apologise for being there.
+Pair it inside the Alchemist Kit and you will see exactly why Indian florals do not behave like their European cousins.

 This is what scent and memory really are.
 Never the thing itself.
 The thing as it survived the journey to you.
-The blend on my dresser now, six months later, still pulls me back to that market — not the flowers, but the jute, the tea, the first grey light over the river.
+The blend on my dresser six months later still pulls me back to that market, not because of the flowers, but because of the jute, the tea, the first grey light over the river.
 Memory loads itself onto whatever carrier it can find.

 "What the bottle holds is not the flower.
 It is the negotiation between the flower and the hour it chose to bloom."